Nickchapman3773/Uranium-Fever/docs/setupinstructions.md

 - Confirming that you have installed the appropriate Runtimes and Frameworks as referenced in the [Requirements](https://uraniumfever.net/docs/requirements).
 - Restarting your computer.
 - If your installation error still persists, delete your entire Uranium Fever folder and start these steps again from the beginning.
 - If the error still persists, seek support in the appropriate Uranium Fever Discord channels as referenced in [Support, Feedback, & Updates](https://uraniumfever.net/docs/supportfeedback).
+If doing so, please include screenshots of your `Mod Organizer 2`, `Uranium Fever` folder, and `[NoDelete] Stock New Vegas` folder.
 :::

 ### <p align="center"> ![Creating Necessary File Paths](https://github.com/user-attachments/assets/34a47045-6a1d-4c9d-bb94-8187f3694834) </p>